Powwow Trail Conditions

 • [open] Campfire Lake campsite

-• [open] Quadga Lake campsite via spur trail
+• [open] Quadga Lake canoe campsite via spur trail

-• [closed] Mirror Lake firegrate (scheduled for restoration spring 2024)
+• [closed] Mirror Lake firegrate - no latrine

 • [open] Path Lake campsite